 unless a diet high in polyunsaturated fatty acids was consumed

-the alpha vitamer form and therefore readily absorbed.
-The other
+in the alpha vitamer form and therefore readily absorbed.
+The

-vitamers are not stored as efficiently and usually excreted (31,32).
+other vitamers are not stored as efficiently and usually excreted

-Therefore a new RDA was set based on the alpha-tocopherol form
+(31,32).
+Therefore, a new RDA was set based on the alpha-tocopherol

-of the vitamin.
-In 1989 the RDA for Vitamin E was set at 10 mg
+form of the vitamin.
+In 1989, the RDA for Vitamin E was set at

-alpha tocopherol for men and 8 mg of alpha-tocopherol for women
+10 mg alpha tocopherol for men and 8 mg of alpha-tocopherol for

-being replaced by Dietary Reference Intakes (DRI).
-The DRI has
+of being replaced by Dietary Reference Intakes (DRI).
+The DRI

-been established at 15 IU of alpha-tocopherol.
-The revised DRI
+has been established at 15 IU of alpha-tocopherol.
+The revised

 necrosis, and fetal death have been observed in over fifteen